-To keep intrusive thoughts from taking over, try these tips:
+To keep these thoughts from taking over, try these tips:

 - Acknowledge the thoughts but don’t give them weight.
-Remind yourself that intrusive thoughts don’t mean you’re a bad mother.
+Remind yourself that they don’t mean you’re a bad mother.
 And you won’t always feel this way.

 - Keep your brain busy by doing things that require concentration, like a crossword puzzle, sudoku, or simple math problems.

 - Distract yourself by taking a walk, reading a book, or listening to music.